ohsalmeron/Linux-Middle-Click-Panning-Toggle/README.md

-# XFCE-Middle-Click-Panning-Toggle
-Enhance your XFCE desktop experience by effortlessly enabling or disabling middle-click panning for your mouse.
-This lightweight script allows you to switch between conventional scrolling and middle-click panning with ease, putting you in control of your mouse's behavior in XFCE.

 # Middle-Click Panning Toggle Script for Linux

 This script allows you to toggle middle-click panning for your mouse in Linux using the `xinput` command.
 Here's how to use it: